jordymac/placeos-site/content/_index.md

   - title: We won't sell you new hardware, because you probably don't need it
     summary: >-
       You'd be surprised by what data you can extract from existing systems.
 For example, most people go straight to new sensor rollouts when thinking about occupancy but your Wi-Fi network may already hold most of what you need.
 That’s why we recommend auditing what you’ve got first.
 More often than not, you don’t need new sensors.
 You need the siloed systems to talk to each other.
-  - title: Which is why take the platform approach
+  - title: Which is why we take the platform approach
     summary: >-
       It’s a philosophy: open, agnostic, and designed for extensibility.
 Like WordPress or Salesforce, you can build solutions on top, plug in components, or use something off the shelf.
 But unlike single-use tools, PlaceOS gives you a foundation to connect systems, build logic and automate workflows.
 You get to shape the experience without rebuilding it every time the interface or you hardware changes.~
   - title: Be wary of companies making the platform claim